denoslab/toolbox/README.md

 The purpose of this container image is to provide tools that can help diagnose issues and ease/simplify development struggles on alien envirnments.

-Additionally, this container image can easily used for:
+Additionally, this container image can be easily used for:

-- devlopment new container prototypes
+- Development of new container prototypes
-- debugging container builds and deployments
+- Debugging container builds and deployments
-- educational intents for container development/examples (i.e. workflows and devcontainers)
+- Educational intents for container development/examples (i.e., workflows and devcontainers)
+- Network diagnostics and packet analysis
+- Running automated tests in isolated environments
+- Benchmarking container performance
+- Rapid prototyping of infrastructure setups

-You can find more at:
+- You can find more at:

 - source: https://github.com/growlf/toolbox/
 - release images: